jerahl/ZabbixSwitchPortWidgets/zabbix_portdetail_widget/README.md

 3. Click any graph-link button in the Port Detail widget — the Graph widget will re-render to show that metric's data over the dashboard's time range.

-For multiple metrics visible at once, add multiple Graph widgets, each bound to the Port Detail widget.
-Every Graph widget receives the same broadcast, so whichever button is clicked most recently sets all of them at once.
-To lock a Graph widget to a specific metric, disconnect its item source from the widget and configure a fixed item.

 ## Troubleshooting

 - **"Awaiting port selection"** — either no port has been clicked in the Switch